 Does the Assemblies of God denomination believe in inerrancy?
 Yes.
 The statement reads,

 The foundation of their statement on Scripture comes from three New Testament passages, which can be seen below in different translations.
-An in-depth study of this doctrine reveals there are many other passages from the Old and New Testament that are used to support the doctrine.
+An in-depth study of this doctrine reveals there are many other passages from the Old and New Testaments that are used to support the doctrine.
 (Also see What Does Assemblies of God Believe About Eternal Security?)

 |2 Timothy 3:15-17|